theSuManGiRi/Student_Grade_System/README.md

 # Student Science Grade Calculation Program

-This is a C program designed to calculate the grade of a student based on their marks in Physics, Chemistry, and Biology.
+This is a C program designed to calculate the grade of a student based on their marks in Physics, Chemistry, and Computer Science.
 The program takes input for the student's name and their marks, calculates the total and average, and then assigns a grade based on the average.

 ## Features